RiyanBhargava/acm-ml-workshop/docs/day3/day3.md

 ### 💡 Example

 - ML: You manually count words and predict sentiment.

--   DL: The model _understands meaning_ (e.g., “not bad” = positive) automatically.
+- DL: The model *understands meaning* (e.g., “not bad” = positive) automatically.

-* * *
+---

 ## 💬 What is NLP (Natural Language Processing)?